The New Farmers with Spraying Drones in China's Northeast Farm Land Beidahuang

 When working on this field, other farmers are already waiting to be scheduled.
 Lin has to finish spraying 53 hectares of land everyday.
 He works everyday unless it rains.
 Farmers need to make appointments two days in advance.
 When a lot of orders are received especially when plant diseases and insect pests break out, Lin would get drones from other places to help.

 Before transfer from one field to another, Li carefully maintains the drone by cleaning it up.

 Lin's face sweats.
 From his point of view, there's no high-low difference between farming and other occupations.
 "We actually work only four months a year, and we are free most of the time and won't be out of job."
 Since a long time ago, Lin has decided to spend the rest of his life in Beidahuang.

 "We grew up on the farm in Beidahuang.
 We were born to be not afraid of hardship.
 The older generation reclaimed this land and it's our responsibility to take good care of it," Lin said.

 【TMTpost Image seeks to accurately record individuals in the Internet start-up tide.
 The images are real but cannot tell all.
 The images are free but also can be a trap.
 In the era of "online," let's discover more……】

+The article is edited by @Yi LIU (Email: firstname.lastname@example.org; Mobile/WeChat: +86 13911703028).
 The Chinese version article is published with authorization from the author @Zack Chen.
-The English version is edited by @Yi LIU (Email: email@example.com; Mobile/WeChat: +86 13911703028).
 Please note source and hyperlink when reproduce.